GCHQ Bude: UK-US cooperation

 From its inception, the station has been an Anglo-American co-operative project.
 The United States National Security Agency (NSA) paid for most of the infrastructure and the technology.
 The running costs, like payments for the staff, were paid by GCHQ, who also provided the land.
 The intelligence that was collected by the Bude satellite station was shared between NSA and GCHQ, and was jointly processed.

 Another sign of the close cooperation between both countries was that Sir Leonard Hooper, GCHQ director in the late 1960s, wrote to his NSA counterpart regarding the then two large dishes.
 He suggested naming them 'Pat' and 'Louis', after NSA director Marshall 'Pat' Carter and his deputy, Louis Tordella.

 In 2010, the National Security Agency paid GCHQ £15.5m for redevelopments at the site.

 Cable interception

 In 1963, TAT-3, an undersea cable linking the United Kingdom to the United States, was laid from Tuckerton, New Jersey, US to Widemouth Bay, Cornwall, just 10 km south of the site at Cleave Camp.
 The British General Post Office (GPO) routinely monitored all communications passing along the TAT-3 cable, forwarding any messages they felt were relevant to the security services.

 The site at Cleave Camp presented an opportunity to monitor submarine cable traffic from the nearby landing points, while at the same time intercepting communications meant for the commercial satellite ground station at Goonhilly Downs.

-The TAT-14 undersea cable landing at Bude was identified as one of few assets of "Critical Infrastructure and Key Resources" of the US on foreign territory, in a diplomatic cable leaked to WikiLeaks.

 The Grace Hopper is a private undersea cable funded by Google that connects New York with Bude, with the location chosen as it was "an ideal, nicely protected beach and adjacent to a lot of the terrestrial infrastructure needed".